koromodako/picsou/README.md

 Successfully built using the following configuration :

  + Ubuntu 18.10 LTS
- + Clang 7.0.0 and GCC 8
+ + GCC 8
  + Qt 5.12.0
- + libgcrypt 1.8.4
+ + botan 2.8.0

 ### Windows

-It should be OK as long as Qt and libgcrypt are both cross-platform libraries.
+It should be OK as long as Qt and botan are both cross-platform libraries.

-Currently working on it.
+**Currently working on it.**

 ## Contributions